MrT-tak/MrT-tak/README.md

 - 🌱 I’m currently learning html
 - 💞️ I’m not looking to collaborate now
 - 📫 How to reach me takumikun0730@gmail.com
+- I am in Block by Block dev team.

 <!---
 MrT-tak/MrT-tak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.